 What is translation editing?

-Without translation editing, mistranslations, incorrect use of words, unfamiliar and confusing idioms and references can make the text less less compelling to the target readers.
+Without translation editing, mistranslations, incorrect use of words, unfamiliar and confusing idioms and references can make the text less compelling to the target readers.
 These issues may prompt the reader to put the book away, so translation editing is essential.

 Translation editing prepares texts for publication in another language, working with the original text in the source language and its translated version.
 It takes place after translating the text and before proofreading it.
 Like regular copyediting, translation editing ensures the text’s clarity, correctness and consistency.
 Moreover, it incorporates three additional elements: bilingual expertise, transcreation and language localisation.